Sacred Music of Holy Week 2026

 Harmony: J. S. Bach (Germany, 1685–1750)

-th century hymn has its’ roots in scripture, including Mark 15, John 19, Isaiah 63, Luke 24, Philippians 2, Hebrews 2, Hebrews 5, 1 Peter 3, Matthew 27, John 10, Romans 5, 1 Peter 2, 1 Corinthians 15, 1 Corinthians 16, 2 Corinthians 5, 1 John 4, Isaiah 52and Isaiah 53.
+This 12th century hymn has its’ roots in scripture, including Mark 15, John 19, Isaiah 63, Luke 24, Philippians 2, Hebrews 2, Hebrews 5, 1 Peter 3, Matthew 27, John 10, Romans 5, 1 Peter 2, 1 Corinthians 15, 1 Corinthians 16, 2 Corinthians 5, 1 John 4, Isaiah 52 and Isaiah 53.

 O Sacred Head, surrounded